ms-prkhad/azure-content/articles/storage/storage-premium-storage-preview-portal.md

 </tbody>
 </table>

+- Disk capacity does not include the Snapshot capacity.
 - Inbound refers to all data (requests) being sent to a storage account.
 - Outbound refers to all data (responses) being received from a storage account.